syncfusion-content/javascript-docs/js/Spreadsheet/Cell-Ranges.md

 #### Copy Cells

 To copy the selected cell content to the adjacent cells.
-You can do this by one of the following ways.
+You can do this by one of the following ways,

 * Using fill handle to select the adjacent cell range and "Copy Cells" option in "AutoFillOptions" menu to fill the adjacent cells.
 * Using "copyCells" as fill type in [`autoFill`](http://help.syncfusion.com/api/js/ejspreadsheet#methods:xldragfill-autofill "autoFill") method to fill the adjacent cells.